Family travel and travel planning are being affected by the ongoing spread of COVID-19. For information and updates, click here.

 Summer camp is a rite of passage that many children look forward to, but the COVID-19 pandemic has put this year’s camp dreams on hold.
 Instead, families are looking for ways to explore the great outdoors a bit closer to home, while limiting the elements that stress out busy parents: driving long distances, elaborate planning and choosing activities and restaurants that will appease everyone.
 Many luxury hotels and resorts are offering summer camp-type experiences like archery, canoeing and even campfire songs with a nice mix of alone and together time.
 The setting is a notch above the rustic cabins and mess halls one might imagine, but the purpose is still the same: to facilitate bonding, a love of nature and, most importantly, the chance to reclaim your inner child.

-With so many schools choosing virtual instruction for the first semester and perhaps beyond, the bonus is that many families have added flexibility in traveling through late summer and well into the fall.
+With so many schools choosing virtual instruction, the bonus is that many families have added flexibility as far as when they’re traveling.
 Here are some of our favorite properties around the country for classic all-ages fun.

 Flathead Lake Lodge, located south of Glacier National Park in the northwest corner of Montana, has been providing memorable family vacations for more than 75 years.
 The hands-on approach of the third-generation owners is what sets the lodge apart.
 Parents enjoy the opportunity for kids to roam the property safely and participate in a wide array of organized and self-guided activities.
 The dude ranch’s youngest guests enjoy typical summer camp activities such as trail rides, arts and crafts, canoeing and a junior wrangler program.
 Teens prefer more advanced water sports like sailing and wakeboarding, plus tailor-made activities such as mountain laser tag.
 All ages participate in a barn dance, campfires and a rodeo during their weeklong stay.